-Strategic Priorities Measurable objectives Employee Engagement and Belonging Add questions to our annual employee engagement survey to measure perceptions for equitable access to opportunities, authenticity ("I can be myself at work") and belonging ("I feel like I belong at RWC").
-Belonging is strongly correlated with high employee engagement and retention.
-Launch at least one new DE&I Employee Resource Group in FY2023.
-Talent Acquisition Continue to seek candidates from diverse backgrounds and add at least one more diverse source to strengthen our pipeline supply of talent (for example, universities or technical colleges).
-Add at least one early career program in FY2023 to strengthen our talent pipeline for future needs.
-Reinforce our Diversity of Slate requirements and the role of the manager in every hire.
-Diversity of Slate is a talent acquisition strategy where we aim to have a diverse pool of qualified candidates for our roles.
+Strategic Priority Measurable Objective Progress as at 30 June 2023 Three new DE&I questions were added to our 2022 employee Employee Add questions to our annual Engagement employee engagement survey engagement survey to measure belonging, equity and and Belonging to measure perceptions for authenticity.
+Our baseline for the DE&I dimension is 73% equitable access to opportunities, (based on the September 2022 survey).
+We are also moving authenticity ("I can be myself at to an annual engagement survey to measure progress and work") and belonging ("I feel like take swifter action.
+I belong at RWC").
+Belonging is • Our target was to launch one additional ERG and we launched 3: strongly correlated with high Pride in the Americas, Colleagues of African Descent in EMEA and employee engagement and the Women's Network in APAC.
+Our ERGs are grass roots led and retention. sponsored by a member of senior leadership.
+Launch at least one new DE&I Employee Resource Group (ERG) in FY2023.
+Talent Acquisition Continue to seek candidates from • Americas: Partnered with Diversity Jobs.
+All external job postings diverse backgrounds and add at are automatically sent to 600+ diverse job boards including least one more diverse source to sites supporting women, people of colour, mature workers, strengthen our pipeline supply of the LGBTQIA+ community, individuals with disabilities and talent (for example, universities or veterans.
+Postings also go to college and university partners including Historically Black Colleges and Universities (HBCUs) technical colleges). and Hispanic-serving institutions.
+Add at least one early career program in FY2023 to strengthen Americas: Launched the Skill Enhancement and Employee our talent pipeline for future Development (SEED) program.
+The student co-op program needs was created to give high school students the opportunity to gain knowledge of the manufacturing industry and the tools to Reinforce our Diversity of Slate launch a successful career.
+An initial group of 7 co-op student requirements and the role of the workers joined the program in Q4 of FY2023. manager in every hire.
+Diversity APAC: Committed to an engineering intern program at Swinburne of Slate is a talent acquisition strategy where we aim to have University in Victoria to help address future workforce changes. a diverse pool of qualified APAC: In addition to our regular focus on diverse slates, we have candidates for our roles. reviewed the language and imagery we use in job advertisements as we attract different talent to the business.